Muhlenberg County Health Department Public Facilities

 The state mobile home and recreational vehicle communities program establishes standards for community construction and layout, sanitary standards for operation and other matters necessary to ensure a safe and sanitary community operation.
 To register a complaint on a mobile home or recreational vehicle community, please visit our local health department for assistance.

 The Kentucky Youth Camp program permits both residential camp facilities and day camp facilities.
 Local health departments conduct inspections of each youth camp twice per year, with follow-up inspections and complaint investigations as necessary.

 The Kentucky Department for Public Health, Division of Public Health Protection and Safety, develops and monitors the statewide Tanning Facility Registration Program.
 Anyone who owns/operates a tanning facility for use by the public must register with the Cabinet through the local county health department.
 There is a yearly registration fee of $75.

 The Tattoo, Body Piercing and Ear Piercing Programs register tattoo artists and body and ear piercers and certify studios.
 Anyone engaged in the practice of tattooing or body/ear piercing in Kentucky must be registered by the Cabinet or local health department.

 Plan review/submission process

 Three sets of plumbing plans and three plan application forms shall be submitted to the local health department.
 Note: four sets of plans must be submitted if the water source is private or if the community is located in a flood plain.
 The local health department reviews the plans.
 The applicant is responsible for forwarding the approved plans to the Department of Housing, Buildings and Construction (DHBC) for further approval.
 Approved plans are returned to the local health department with an approval letter.
 Plans that are not approved are returned to the local health department with a deficiency letter.
-The forms may be obtained from the Kentucky Department for Public Health.
+Contact us for more information.